 Learning Outcome

 After completing this course, students should be able to understand the basic working and activities of the Hong Kong economy.
-They might also understand and apply relevant basic concepts, tools, and techniques to analyze some current economic issues and policies of Hong Kong.
+They might comprehend the relevant concepts and tools to analyze some domestic economic issues and policies.

 Main References